Compassionate Care Rooted in Community

 Meet Eric Shenk

-Eric brings a unique clinical perspective to the care and management of senior residents.
-As a graduate of the University of Colorado School of Medicine in 1997 he trained in General Surgery and is now the full-time administrator of Peacock Care Homes.
+Dr. Eric Diaz brings a unique clinical perspective to the care and management of senior residents.
+A graduate of the University of Colorado School of Medicine in 1997, he trained in General Surgery before transitioning to full-time senior care administration.
+Today, he serves as the administrator of Peacock Care Homes.

-He is passionate about blending technology with senior care in meaningful ways to maximize staff engagement with residents.
+Eric is passionate about blending technology and senior care in ways that truly matter.
+He focuses on tools and systems that enhance staff engagement and create stronger, more personal connections with residents.

 - Why We Are Different